Website Feeling Flat? Steal This Easy Design Trick To Bring It To Life (for Squarespace)

 Set all Texture sliders to 0 for a clean, smooth look.
 (Feel free to play around here to find what you like best!)

-See how easy that was?
+How easy was that?!
 Adding a gradient background in Squarespace is just one of many ways to make your site feel more alive and stand out.